TezzStrom/MS2/README.md

 ### Typography

+The fonts for the website are all from Google fonts.

 **h1-elements and buttons**

 I chose the Google font _Slackey_ since it has a playful look but is still readable.
 It's used for the logotype and button texts.